 In Massachusetts I got a taste of that threat when reporting a story on the beginnings of the campaign to raise the charter cap.
 I arrived on the scene four months in advance of the actual vote, but soon realized I was late.

-My reporting noted that the Massachusetts Teachers Association was already rolling up one town council after another, raising fears of financial ruin if charters were allowed to expand.
+noted that the Massachusetts Teachers Association was already rolling up one town council after another, raising fears of financial ruin if charters were allowed to expand.
 Just one example: On April 14, MTA President Barbara Madeloni appeared before the Easthampton City Democratic Committee to warn of growing school budget losses.
 Just 12 days later, the Easthampton City Council voted 7–0 against raising the cap on charters.

 The two takeaways from that meeting were, first, the MTA had a formidable ground game that was already running smoothly.
 Second, the union had settled on a shrewd tactic of keeping the focus on money rather than school quality.